 Callback calls routed via the NG9-1-1 Emergency Services Network will be marked as “psap-callback” and will contain an RPH with a value of “esnet.0”.

-The NG9-1-1 Emergency Services Network will be responsible for performing caller identity attestation/authentication and RPH signing on callback calls.
+The NG9-1-1 Emergency Services Network will be responsible for performing caller identity attestation/authentication and RPH and SIP Priority header signing on callback calls.

-Verification of a signed caller identity/RPH will be performed by the terminating home network for the callback call.
+Verification of a signed caller identity/RPH/Priority header will be performed by the terminating home network for the callback call.

-A Service Provider can use the same certificates for signing SIP RPH as they use for telephone number (TN) signing, but is not required to do so.
+A Service Provider can use the same certificates for signing SIP RPH/Priority header as they use for telephone number (TN) signing, but is not required to do so.

 SIP RPH signing does not change or modify 9-1-1/callback call processing, signaling and routing procedures; it simply provides a security tool for transit and receiving providers to determine if the SIP RPH is trusted.